subconsciousnetwork/ObservableStore/README.md

 A simple Elm-like Store for SwiftUI, based on [ObservableObject](https://developer.apple.com/documentation/combine/observableobject).

-Like Elm or Redux, `ObservableStore.Store` offers reliable unidirectional state management.
+Like Elm or Redux, `ObservableStore.Store` offers reliable unidirectional state and effects management.
 All state updates happen through actions passed to an update function.
 This guarantees your application will produce exactly the same state, given the same actions in the same order.

-Because `Store` is an [ObservableObject](https://developer.apple.com/documentation/combine/observableobject), it can be used anywhere ObservableObject would be used.
+Because `Store` is an [ObservableObject](https://developer.apple.com/documentation/combine/observableobject), it can be used anywhere in SwiftUI that ObservableObject would be used.

+Store is meant to be used as part of a single app-wide, or major-view-wide component.
+It deliberately does not solve for nested components or nested stores.
+Following Elm, deeply nested components are avoided.
+Instead, it is designed for apps that single store, or perhaps one store per major view.
+Instead of decomposing an app into many stateful components, ObservableStore favors decomposing an app into many stateless views that share the same store and actions.
+Sub-views can be passed data through bare properties of `store.state`, or bindings, which can be created with `store.binding`, or share the store globally, through [`EnvironmentObject`](https://developer.apple.com/documentation/swiftui/environmentobject).
+See <https://guide.elm-lang.org/architecture/> and <https://guide.elm-lang.org/webapps/structure.html> for more about this philosophy.

 ## Example